chalk board with back to school anxiety written on it

 • Physical complaints: Frequent, unexplained physical symptoms such as headaches or stomachaches can sometimes be linked to emotional distress.
 If your child regularly reports physical ailments without a clear medical cause, it might be worth exploring whether these symptoms are related to their mental health.

 • Social withdrawal: A noticeable decrease in social interactions or loss of interest in activities your teen used to enjoy can indicate that they’re struggling with their mental health.
-Avoiding friends, family, or previously loved hobbies could be a sign of emotional distress.
+Avoiding school, friends, family, or previously loved hobbies could be a sign of emotional distress.

 • Expressions of hopelessness: Listen carefully to your teen’s conversations and expressions.
 Statements that reflect hopelessness or a lack of purpose, such as “nothing matters” or “I can’t handle this,” can be serious indicators of mental health issues that need to be addressed.